On sharpness in Local Converse Theorems for classical groups and $G_2$: Classical Groups

 \begin{thm} Suppose~$N$ is odd and $p>N$.
 Suppose also that Conjecture~\ref{conj:better} is true for~$\GL_{2N}(F)$.
 Let~$\pi_1,\pi_2$ be irreducible generic supercuspidal representations of~$G_N$ which are~$\gamma$-equivalent to level~$N-1$.
 Then~$\pi_1, \pi_2$ are outer conjugate. \end{thm}

 The proof of this relies on the following (unconditional) lemma.

 \begin{lem} Suppose~$N$ is odd and $p>N$.
-Let~$\pi_1$ be an irreducible generic supercuspidal representation of~$G_N$ such that largest irreducible component of~$\rhostd\circ\varphi_{\pi_1}$ has dimension strictly less than~$2N$.
+Let~$\pi_1$ be an irreducible generic supercuspidal representation of~$G_N$ such that largest irreducible component of the restriction to~$W_F$ of~$\rhostd\circ\varphi_{\pi_1}$ has dimension strictly less than~$2N$.
 Let~$\pi_2$ be an irreducible generic supercuspidal representation of~$G_N$ such that~$\pi_1,\pi_2$ are~$\gamma$-equivalent to level~$N-1$.
 Then~$\pi_1, \pi_2$ are outer conjugate. \end{lem}

 \begin{proof} Let~$\pi_1,\pi_2$ be irreducible generic supercuspidal representations of~$G_N$ satisfying the hypotheses, so that

 for all irreducible supercuspidal representations~$\tau$ of~$\GL_r$ with~$r = 1, \ldots, N-1$.
 We abbreviate~$\varphi_i^{\GL}=\rhostd\circ\varphi_{\pi_i}$ and let~$\Pi_1,\Pi_2$ be the transfers to~$\GL_{N^*}(F)$.
 Then we can write